UncleRus/MultiOSD/doc/source/lowlevel/options.rst

 SWCHMIN
 -------

 Minimal pulse width of raw input channel (usually 1000).
-Works if :ref:`o-switch` = 2.
+Used if :ref:`o-switch` = 2.

 +--------+---------+